alhorn97/movietrailers/README.md

 # trailers
-Movie trailers of some favorite films.
+This script contains a link to some of my favorite  ovie trailers.
+To run, click on an image.